 Why Is The Cycles Approach Helpful For Phonological Processes?

 The Cycles Approach is a well-regarded method within speech therapy aimed at helping children suppress phonological processes.
 Renowned speech-language pathologist Barbara Hodson developed this technique to help children struggling with speech sound patterns.
 Phonological processes are sound error patterns that children naturally use when learning to talk.
-However, children with phonological disorders continue using these patterns beyond the typical age.
+Nonetheless, children with phonological disorders continue using these patterns beyond the typical age.
 They might leave off the ends of words, simplify sound combinations, or consistently change certain sounds.

 Why Is The Cycles Approach Helpful For Phonological Processes: Cheerful black teacher with diverse schoolkids